sonia-auv/control_library/README.md

 > https://github.com/sonia-auv/sonia_common

 You need to generate the ros message in matlab to be able to use it.
-To do so, navigate to your src folder in the matlab file explorer than run the next command and follow the instruction.
+To do so, navigate to the folder where sonia_common is cloned in with the matlab file explorer than run the next command and follow the instruction.

 `rosgenmsg('./')`

+If matlab doesn't find python executable, check first if python is install on your machine.
+Type in a command windows:

+`python3 --version`

+If you get a version number, you can type the following command to find the path of the python environement.

+`which python3`

+Then, you have to tell matlab where is your python executable.
+To do so, type the following command in your matlab console.

+`pyenv('Version',<your python executable path>)`

 # Use the control
 There are multiple mode available: